 Interests

 One of LinkedIn's best attributes is the ability to join groups with like-minded professionals in which you can discuss industry trends and topics.
-If your audience is very vocal on a topic, or you're trying to gain thought leadership in a certain area, this type of targeting might be a good option for you.
+If your audience is very vocal about a topic, or you're trying to gain thought leadership in a particular area, this targeting might be a good option.

 Once you establish your ad targeting criteria, you can save it as a template for future campaigns.
 You can also enable LinkedIn to expand your audience to include people similar to your target audience.

-Focus on your audience and you will increase conversion rates, write better ad copy and you will have a better cost per click in your LinkedIn marketing.
-The point of this article is to help you improve your click-through rates and your revenues from this medium.
+Focus on your audience, and you will increase conversion rates, write better ad copy, and have a better cost per click in your LinkedIn marketing.
+This article aims to help you improve your click-through rates and revenues from this medium.

 Choosing the right objectives

-When thinking about your campaign objectives, think about what it is you want the recipient of that ad to do once they see it.
-LinkedIn says that choosing an objective helps you “customize your campaign creation, deliver the best ROI for your stated goal, and show you relevant reporting.”
+When thinking about your campaign objectives, think about what you want the recipient of that ad to do once they see it.
+LinkedIn says choosing an objective helps you “customize your campaign creation, deliver the best ROI for your stated goal, and show you relevant reporting.”

 Website visits

-Choosing to focus on website visits is a great choice for building branding awareness campaigns.
+Focusing on website visits is an excellent choice for building branding awareness campaigns.

 Engagement